freedomofpress/encryption-works/encryption_works.md

 The easiest way to start using Tor is to download and install the [Tor Browser](https://www.torproject.org/download/download-easy.html.en).
 Once you download and install it, you'll see that it works like any other web browser but is a little bit slower, since your traffic is being routed through the Tor network to provide you with anonymity.

-Some countries, such as [China](https://blog.torproject.org/blog/torprojectorg-blocked-gfw-china-sooner-or-later) and [Iran](https://blog.torproject.org/blog/iran-blocks-tor-tor-releases-same-day-fix) block Tor because, by design, Tor exit nodes are public.
+Some countries, such as [China](https://blog.torproject.org/blog/torprojectorg-blocked-gfw-china-sooner-or-later) and [Iran](https://blog.torproject.org/blog/iran-blocks-tor-tor-releases-same-day-fix) are able to block Tor because, by design, Tor exit nodes are public.
 It's possible to get around this by using what are known as [bridges](https://bridges.torproject.org/) — unlisted relays which may be less likely to be blocked by ISPs and/or governments.

 When Snowden [was answering questions on Guardian's website](http://www.guardian.co.uk/world/2013/jun/17/edward-snowden-nsa-files-whistleblower) from a "secure Internet connection", he was probably routing his traffic through the Tor network.
 He may have also been using a [bridge](https://bridges.torproject.org/) to connect to the Tor network to make the fact that he was using Tor from his IP address less obvious to eavesdroppers.

 ### Browsing Habits

 Here are some further tips to enhance your security and privacy while using the Tor Browser.
-Some tips, such as disabling flash, are good advice for any web browser.
+Some tips, such as disabling Flash, are good advice in any web browser.

 - Use Tor's new [Security Slider](https://blog.torproject.org/blog/tor-browser-45-released) feature.
 This allows you some control over your Tor experience based on your threat model.
 Generally speaking, we recommend setting it to "Medium-High."
 - Be careful of unencrypted sites, ones which begin with "HTTP" rather than "HTTPS."
-Tor anonymizes your Internet traffic but unencrypted connections can still be eavesdropped on between the final node and the Internet server.
+Tor anonymizes your Internet traffic but unencrypted connections can still be eavesdropped on between the final node and the website.
 - Try to avoid downloading files such as PDFs or Microsoft Word documents (which end in .doc or .docx), as they can be vehicles for malware that can be used by an attacker to de-anonymize your web browsing.